 "If I saw someone else’s story received a lot of likes.
 I might feel pressured." - Resident #1

-research shows by asking great questions is what makes a good conversation.
+Research shows that asking great questions is what makes a good conversation.

 We gathered qualitative data points from the usability testing to identify common concerns and questions we received.

-The storyboard allow us to envision the experience we want users to have.
+The storyboard allowed us to envision the experience we want users to have.

-We developed a detailed information architecture to help us better understand the whole picture of the system, simplifying how people navigate, and identify the missing parts.
+We developed a detailed information architecture to help us better understand the whole picture of the system, simplify how people navigate the system, and identify the missing parts.

-The branding focuses on the feeling of calmness and accessibility.
-However, we acknowledged that it will always be hard to use color as an indicator for elderly and people who are visually impaired as a differentiator, we decided to add patterns on top of color to show different moods.
+The branding focused on the feeling of calmness and accessibility.
+However, because we acknowledged that it will always be hard to use color as an indicator for elderly and people who are visually impaired as a differentiator, we decided to add patterns on top of color to show different moods.

-Through this project, I learned that the more interview we did, the clearer the problem becomes.
-For example, one of the interviewees told us they don’t get along well because they have different cultures and none of them ever had the chance to share why they do what they do.
-Even though the problem seemed similar to building a friendship/relationship, it still has its own color and story to it.
-Learning about the context and the reason behind every situation totally changed how we view the problem.
+Through this project, I learned that the more interviews we did, the clearer the problem became.
+For example, one of the interviewees told us staff and residents don’t get along well because they have different cultures and none of them have ever had the chance to share why they do what they do.
+Establishing these relationships is more complicated than building a friendship because of age differences, cultural differences, and power dynamics.
+Learning about the context and the reason behind every situation totally changed how we viewed the problem.

-We got to have the opportunity to talk to people that work in the medical field.
+We had the opportunity to talk to people that work in the medical field.
 It was challenging at first that they would mention medical terms that we were unfamiliar with, but we learned the value of asking questions and doing more research throughout the process.
-By asking more questions we got to hear many more stories/examples that would never come out of our questions and understand empathy is understanding.
-By doing more research we got to communicate better with people in the field and have more effective communication.
+By asking more questions we got to hear many more stories/examples that would never come out of our questions and came to understand that empathy is understanding.
+By doing more research we have more effective communication with people in the medical field.

 Due to the pandemic, we didn't get to talk to the amount of stakeholders we'd like.
 However, I think learning about stakeholders is the most crucial part in research and I wish we could have more stakeholders to validate or critique our concept for further improvement.

-I wish we could start with one platform instead of three to focus more on how does this experience help with the overall situation.
-Having platforms that target the specific stakeholder is good, but I feel like it distract us from refining the concept in such a short. period of time.
+I wish we could start with one platform instead of three to focus more on how this experience helps with the overall disconnect between staff and residents.
+Having platforms that target the specific stakeholder is good, but I feel like it distracted us from refining the concept in such a short period of time.

 Our vision for this concept includes several elements of industrial and spatial design needed to develop the tablet and wall features to fit our unique use case.

-While continuing to actualize the features, we would want the family portal to be in the next iteration that would encourage relationship strengthened outside the facility as well.
+While continuing to actualize the features, we would want the next iteration to encourage relationship strengthening outside the facility as well through a family portal.

 For certain populations in the target group, having the ability to catalog stories and memories as they arise would allow generational knowledge to be recorded.